Open Access journal articles and others where possible are linked to external source.

 Downing, J., Y T Zhang, W Dow, M Kelly, S D Blanchard, N Adler, D Schillinger, H H Moffet, M Warton, and A J Karter.
 Food environment and weight change: does residential mobility matter?
 The Diabetes Study of Northern California (DISTANCE).
 Accepted for publication in American Journal of Epidemiology

 Tamayo, A, M S Mahasin, B A Laraia, E M Warton, S D Blanchard, N M Kelly, H H Moffet, N Adler, D Schillinger, and A J Karter.
 2016.
 Police Recorded Crime and Perceived Stress Among Patients with Type 2 Diabetes: The Diabetes Study of Northern California (DISTANCE).
-Accepted in Journal of Urban Health 93(50):745–757
+Journal of Urban Health 93(50):745–757

 Kelly, M, K J Easterday, G Rapacciuolo, M S Koo, P Mcintyre, and J Thorne.
 2016.
 Rescuing and sharing historical vegetation data for ecological analysis: The California Vegetation Type Mapping project.
 Biodiversity Informatics 11: 40-62